vespakoen/docs/controllers.md

 **Registering a filtered route that points to a controller action:**

 	Route::get('welcome', array('after' => 'log', 'uses' => 'home@index'));

+<a name="bundle-controllers"></a>
+## Bundle Controllers

+Creating controllers that belong to bundles is just as simple as creating your application controllers.
+Just prefix the controller calss name with the name of the bundle, so if your bundle is named "admin", your controller classes would look like this:

+**Creating a bundle controller class:**

+	class Admin_Home_Controller extends Base_Controller {

+		public function action_index()
+		{
+			return "Hello Admin!";
+		}

+	}

+But, how do you register a bundle controller with the router?
+It's simple.
+Here's what it looks like:

+**Registering a bundle's controller with the router:**

+	Route::controller('admin::home');

+Great!
+Now we can access our "admin" bundle's home controller from the web!

 <a name="action-filters"></a>
 ## Action Filters